search icon

-To open an LLC bank account, you typically need to provide your LLC's formation documents, EIN (Employer Identification Number), and personal identification to a bank of your choice, allowing your business to manage its finances separately from personal ones.
+To open an LLC bank account, a business owner typically needs to provide their LLC's formation documents, EIN (Employer Identification Number), and personal identification to a bank of their choice.
+A dedicated account allows the business to manage its finances separately from personal ones.

 Starts at $0 + state fees and only takes 5-10 minutes

 Creating an LLC business account is one of the most important building blocks for a new small business owner.
-A limited liability business structure separates and protects your personal finances from those of your company — and your LLC bank account acts partially as the burden of proof.
+A limited liability business structure separates and protects an owner’s personal finances from those of their company — and an LLC bank account acts partially as the burden of proof.

-A business bank account for LLC owners gives you the flexibility to deposit checks and process electronic payments.
-When you first start a business, having an accurate incoming/outgoing financial tracking system can make or break you.
-Your LLC business bank account serves as an automated option to monitor your bottom line.
+A business bank account for LLC owners gives them the flexibility to deposit checks and process electronic payments.
+When someone first starts a business, having an accurate incoming/outgoing financial tracking system can make or break the company.
+The LLC business bank account serves as an automated option to monitor the bottom line.

-Obviously, setting up a business bank account for LLC companies requires a little more than just your driver’s license.
+Obviously, setting up a business bank account for LLC companies requires a little more than just the owner’s driver’s license.
+This guide walks through all the essential facts entrepreneurs need to know so they can open a business account with confidence.

 LLC Bank Account Requirements

-Necessary LLC bank account requirements could vary depending on your chosen bank.
-You can call them to double-check, but when you start an LLC (limited liability company), you’ll need:
+Necessary LLC bank account requirements could vary depending on the chosen bank.
+Entrepreneurs should call their financial institution of choice to double-check, but generally, when someone starts an LLC (limited liability company) and opens a bank account for it, they’ll need:

-• Your personal ID or driver’s license, along with your business’s taxpayer ID number, otherwise known as your Employer Identification Number (EIN).
+• The owner’s personal ID or driver’s license, along with the business’s taxpayer ID number, otherwise known as the Employer Identification Number (EIN).

 • Formation documents.
-Also known as your Articles of Organization (or Certificate of Formation or Certificate of Organization in some states), this is the document you filed with your state to establish your LLC.
+Also known as the Articles of Organization (or Certificate of Formation or Certificate of Organization in some states), this is the document the business filed with the state to establish the LLC.

-• Your business license.
-If your state requires a general business license to do business in the state, the bank may want to see it before letting you open a business bank account.
+• The company’s business license.
+If the business’s state (or county or city, etc.) requires a general business license to do business there, the bank may want to see it before letting the company open a business bank account.

 • Operating agreement.
 This outlines things like ownership stakes and decision-making details, but it should also show who’s authorized to sign checks and do other transactions on behalf of the LLC.

 • “Doing business as” (DBA) name paperwork.
-If your LLC operates under a name other than its legal name, the bank may want to see documentation of it.
-In some states, a DBA is known as a trade name, assumed name, or fictitious name.
+If the LLC operates under a name other than its legal name, the bank may want to see documentation for it.
+In some states, a DBA is known as a trade name, assumed name, or fictitious name (see doing business as definition for more information).

 Additional documentation could be required depending on the bank, so it’s best to check the bank’s requirements before visiting them in person.